 They’re just so easy.
-Every day staple ingredients and 2 bowls is all it takes.
-You mix dry ingredients in one and wet ingredients in the other.
+Every day simple ingredients, 2 bowls and a muffin tin is all it takes.
+You mix dry ingredients in one bowl and wet ingredients in the other.
 Then you mix them all together, divide among muffin trays and bake.
-I’m still a true cupcake fan but sometimes, just sometimes, the fact that you don’t need to make a frosting is a wonderful thing, time-wise.
-Shock horror, did I just say that??
-I’m a frosting girl through and through and through!

-These perfectly moist chocolate muffins are made like most muffins but they are full of dark chocolate chips (how very grown up of me) and pistachio pieces, then drizzled with dark chocolate at the end and scattered with more crushed pistachios and chocolate flakes.
-The not-so-grown-up-messiness is just perfection to me.
-It’s rustic, you know, a little rough around the edges but totally indulgent.
+These perfectly moist chocolate muffins are made like most muffins but they are full of chocolate chips and pistachio pieces, then drizzled with dark chocolate at the end and scattered with more crushed pistachios.

-And just a hint, these muffins are delicious while they are still warm and all those chocolate chips are all gooey still.
-Mmm, mmm, mmmmmmm!
+They’re at their most delicious while they are still warm and all those chocolate chips are all gooey still.

 How to make chocolate muffins